slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Yesterday is but today’s memory, and tomorrow is today’s dream."
 -- Kahlil Gibran [1883]*

+> *"Idleness makes hours pass slowly and years swiftly.
+Activity makes the hours short and the years long."
+-- Cesare Pavese [1908]*

 > *"Stop measuring days by degree of productivity and start experiencing them by degree of presence."
 -- Alan Watts [1915]*